K-dash/pyropust/README.md

 The concept: "Drop a rope (type safety from Rust) into the dangerous freedom of Python."

+## Who This Is For

+Pyrope is for Python developers who want explicit, type-safe control over error flow and data transformations, especially when bridging Python and Rust or when pipelines become hard to reason about with exceptions alone.

+Common problems it helps with:
+- Making error propagation explicit and type-checked (Result/Option).
+- Defining typed, composable pipelines with predictable failure modes (Blueprint).
+- Keeping Python↔Rust boundaries safe without scattering try/except logic.

 ## Why Not Exceptions?

 1. **Explicit control flow**: Treat failures as values, not control flow jumps